-Responsibility Compliance Resources Annual Compliance Questionnaire Frequency Annual certification by RRs Annual verification by Compliance Other reviews/verifications as required Action Certification by RRs that designations are validly held Verification by Compliance that designations are validly held by RRs Maintenance of record of verified designations held by RRs

-Review of designations used in advertising/sales literature Review of use of designations in the office inspection process Record Evidence of verifications conducted Record of verified designations held by RRs

-Securities regulatory agencies are concerned about the proliferation of professional designations, particularly those that suggest an expertise in retirement planning or financial services for seniors, such as "certified senior adviser," "senior specialist," "retirement specialist" or "certified financial gerontologist."
+Responsibility Compliance Resources Annual Compliance Questionnaire Frequency Annual certification by RRs Annual verification by Compliance Other reviews/verifications as required Action Certification by RRs that designations are validly held Verification by Compliance that designations are validly held by RRs Maintenance of record of verified designations held by RRs Review of designations used in advertising/sales literature Review of use of designations in the office inspection process Record Evidence of verifications conducted Record of verified designations held by RRs retirement planning or financial services for seniors, such as "certified senior adviser," "senior specialist," "retirement specialist" or "certified financial gerontologist."
 The criteria used by organizations that grant professional designations for investment professionals vary greatly.
 Some designations require formal certification, with procedures that include completion of a detailed and rigorous curriculum focused on financial issues, culminating with one or more examinations, as well as mandatory continuing professional education.
 On the other end of the spectrum, some designations can be obtained simply by paying membership dues.